What you can appeal and how to make an appeal.

 Right to appeal

-Read the primary school new reception admissions appeal procedure below for information on presenting your case to the appeals panel.
+Read the pdf appeals procedure (21 KB) for information on presenting your case to the appeals panel.

 Infant class size appeals

 Government legislation means that infant classes (reception, year 1 and year 2) with one teacher can't contain more than 30 pupils.

 At the appeal the independent appeal panel can only look at whether: